 Creation of Cliques

 When you hire several employees through reference, you run the risk of alienating other workers because of the likelihood that your new employees will only hang out with the people they know.
-It’s a dimension of referrals that many HR managers don’t often consider, which can have a negative impact on the synergy within different teams.
+It’s a dimension of referrals that many HR managers don’t often consider, which can have a negative impact on the synergy within different teams and overall work culture.

 Lack of Diversity